treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 While at PyCon, you'll want to **make sure you pace yourself** and that you **find a way to slow down and recharge** when needed.
 If you're an introvert, your laptop's batteries will likely last longer than yours before needing a recharge at PyCon.
-At least once a day, I'd recommend finding a quiet place to sit, breath deeply, think about your day, and meditate.
+At least once a day, I'd recommend finding a quiet place to sit, breathe deeply, think about your day, and meditate.

 Don't expect yourself to be able to wake up, head to the conference venue, do things at every moment during the day, and then go out with folks for dinner and more conversation in the evening.
 If you know your limits, respect them.